 "While infiltrating a defense contractor conference in Las Vegas, The Lone Gunmen are reunited with Susanne Modeski, the mysterious woman who disappeared 10 years earlier after the trio first came together to help her."

-On this day in 2001, "Natural Law" first aired as part of Star Trek: Voyager's final season.
+On this day in 2001 (in the U.S.), "Natural Law" first aired as part of Star Trek: Voyager's final season.
 The episode saw Commander Chakotay and Seven of Nine crash-landed on an alien world occupied by a primitive people.

 The fourth season of Syfy's Battlestar Galactica was all about conflict.
 Humans versus Cylons.
 Cylons versus Cylons.
 Humans versus Humans.
 You name it.
 No matter where you looked nobody was getting along.
-On this day in 2008, they aired the season's fifth episode, and it was titled "The Road Less Traveled."
+On this day in 2008 (in the U.S.), they aired the season's fifth episode, and it was titled "The Road Less Traveled."
 According to our friends at IMDB.com, here's the plot summary:

 "When a Heavy-Raider manned by Leoben Conoy docks aboard the Demetrius, confrontations form between the crew over the possibility of a truce with Cylon rebels, while Starbuck puts her trust in an old enemy."